Reactor™ - The manual

 Configuration Options

-The Camera Selector is where you can add different Cameras.
-Every Panel has a button row dedicated to selecting the camera.
-Depending on the devicecore used to connect to this camera a different menu will be loaded for the camera when it is selected.
-You can also configure its name, tally index and routing index in the same Constant Set Table
+The Camera Selector allows you to add different cameras.
+Each panel has a dedicated button row for camera selection.
+Depending on the device core used to connect the camera, a different menu will be loaded when the camera is selected.
+You can also configure its name, tally index, and routing index in the Constant Set Table.

 Switcher Class Panels